ScottMaclure/bcass/README.md

 ## Other choices and notes

 * Compass: What Foundation uses for compiling its SCSS.
+Useful utilities like sprite generation.
 * Zepto, with jQuery fallback for IE. Since conditional comments are not supported in IE10, we use document.write instead.
 This is a Foundation4 decision.
 Still need to research this in terms of IE7 support for Foundation v4.

-## Installation and running

-See docs/install.md for instructions on getting everything set up.